ahdong2007/kubernetes-ansible/README_en.md

 2、Configure the cluster option in the group_vars/all.yaml file.
 If the ETCD service already exists, set the etcd_install option to no.
 And fill in the etcd_server_ip option already exists ETCD service address.

+# Run
-3、run ansible-playbook -i hosts site.yaml (By default, the root user is used)
+ansible-playbook -i hosts site.yaml

+# Check
+1、get nodes status

+   #kubectl get nodes

+2、get cluster status

+   #kubectl get componentstatuses

 # At last
 If you encounter any problems during use, please let me know that I will do my best to help you.